dev-penny/project-website/README.md

 # Website Homepage
 The project based on theming basics - Front-end Development only.

-Building a responsive website from a Sketch design using front-end technilogies.
+Building a responsive website from a Sketch design using front-end technologies.

 ## Overview